 About Tel Aviv, I really DO NOT recommend renting a car there.
 Parking is VERY scarce.
 Sometimes, even the paid parking lots are full.
 Also, if you do find a paid parking lot, it will most probably cost you LOTS of money.

-Free parking lots:
+Free parking lots

 Here are some places I know usually have free parking places in Jerusalem:

-- The Gan HaPa’amon Parking Lot – Right next to Gan HaPa’amon (גן הפעמון) and behind the First Station compound there’s a large parking lot split to two parts.
+- The Gan HaPa’amon Parking Lot – Right next to Gan HaPa’amon (גן הפעמון) and behind the First Station compound there’s a large parking lot split into two parts.
 The one on the right side is paid parking, while on the left side you’ll find a big dirt parking lot free of charge.
 It’s near Mishkenot Sheananim neighborhood and a short 10-minutes walk from the Old City.

 - “Park and Drive” Parking Lots (חניוני חנה וסע) – There are two main “Park and Drive” parking lots in Jerusalem, which offer free parking as long as you use the light rail train.
 So, you’ll have to pay for the train ticket, which is around 6 ILS, but at least you won’t have to pay extra for the parking and will have plenty of parking space.
 You’ll find these parking lots at the Mount Herzl Station and the Ammunition Hill Station.